misxenia/Spatiotemporal_Cox_Hawkes/README.md

 ## Spatiotemporal_Cox_Hawkes
-This code is used to run all the experiments in the paper.
+This code is used to run all the experiments in the paper Cox-Hawkes: doubly stochastic spatiotemporal Poisson processes accepted for publication at the Transactions of Machine Learning Research.
 For the simulation experiment the code allows you to simulate data from the LGCP-Hawkes model and perform inference.
 For the misspecification experiment the code allows you to simulate data from the models LGCP, LGCP-Hawkes and Hawkes and perform inference under all three.
 Then, future data are predicted using the estimated model and then compared with the ones under the 'true' model.
 For the true dataset on gunshots, the first experiment is on inference under the LGCP-Hawkes model.
 The second is a comparison of the three models in prediction.